 Two Cornish born artists are showing in the Studio Gallery, with paintings from Iona Sanders and sculpture from Tom Leaper, with work that demonstrates how ”both appreciate the impact of colour, especially when used sparingly, while carefully considered compositions are well-judged for visual balance”.

-Further information about the Penwith Society and the Penwith Gallery can be found here
+Further information about the Penwith Society and the Penwith Gallery may be found here